Jan Masaryk: Death

 Memorial plaque with Masaryk's quote "Pravda vítězí, ale dá to fušku" (The truth prevails, but it's a chore).
 It is a reference to the Czechoslovak national motto Pravda vítězí (Truth prevails).

 Jan Masaryk with Laurence Steinhardt, the United States Ambassador to Czechoslovakia.

 On 10 March 1948, Masaryk was found dead, dressed only in his pajamas, in the courtyard of the Foreign Ministry (the Černín Palace in Prague) below his bathroom window.
 Jan Masaryk's remains were buried next to his parents in a plot at Lány cemetery, where in 1994 also the ashes of his sister Alice Masaryková were laid to rest.

 The Ministry of the Interior claimed that he had committed suicide by jumping out of the window, but it was widely assumed at the time that he had been murdered at the behest of the nascent Communist government.
 On the other hand, many of his close associates (e.g. his secretary Antonín Sum, his press assistant Josef Josten, his sister Olga and Viktor Fischl) have always defended the suicide story.
+Masaryk's close friend at the time, future Ambassador Charles Yost was convinced that Communists flung him out of his apartment when they had no further use for him.
 After Masaryk's death, Dixon reported to R. H. Bruce Lockhart: "The last time I saw him - Saturday 28 February just after Benes's capitulation - he was absolutely wretched.
 I told him I sympathised with his position and he opened his heart to me, even to the extent of saying that he would find a way out soon.
 I think he was even then contemplating suicide, for there really was no other way out for him, a prisoner in the Czernin Palace.
 He was suffering the tortures of the damned because he knew that by joining the new government he had betrayed his trust, and though he kidded himself into believing that he could do some good and save some lives, he knew that he had sold his soul to the devil".

 In a second investigation undertaken in 1968 during the Prague Spring, Masaryk's death was ruled an accident, not excluding a murder and a third investigation in the early 1990s after the Velvet Revolution concluded that it had been a murder.
 In his 1980 autobiography History and Memory, US Ambassador Charles W. Yost, a friend of Masaryk who worked with him in Prague in 1947, and also a friend of Masaryk's fiancée Marcia Davenport, wrote, "The Communists used him and, when his usefulness was past, flung him out of a window to his death."